-Motors are becoming better and cheaper—developments that are in turn opening up profitable new applications for organizations across industries.
-In this targeted course, specifically developed for engineers and engineering managers, you’ll enhance your ability to analyze and design electric motors, generators, and drive systems, with special emphasis on the design of machines for electric drives, including traction drives and drive motors for robots.
+Motors are becoming better and cheaper—opening profitable new applications across industries.
+In this course for engineers and product designers, you will learn to assess and design electric motors, generators, and drive systems, with emphasis on electric drives, including traction drives and drive motors.
+You will also explore how modern embedded controllers enable command through digital computation, breathing life into electric machines and motion control applications.

 This course may be taken individually or as part of the Professional Certificate Program in Design & Manufacturing.

-As electric motors become more ubiquitous in our everyday lives, found in just about everything we use from automobiles to kitchen appliances to IOT-connected and smart devices, it’s more important than ever to understand the machine characteristics, modern control techniques, and associated interactions with electronic drives that power these objects.
+Electric actuators are increasingly found in just about everything used for daily life, from automobiles to kitchen appliances to smart devices.
+Modern product design and industrial fabrication demand an understanding of electric machine characteristics, modern control techniques, and associated interactions with electronic drives.
 Computer-based tools for estimating machine parameters and performance can remarkably speed up a designer's understanding of when different control and machine design assumptions are applicable, and how gracefully these assumptions fail as performance limits are approached.
+Combinations of motors (electromechanics) and drives (power electronics) can synergistically achieve performance not possible through other means.

-This course focuses on the analysis and design of electric motors, generators, and drive systems, placing special emphasis on the design of machines for electric drives, including traction drives, drive motors for automated manufacturing (robots), material handling and drive motors for automotive, aircraft and marine propulsion systems.
-Participants will gain extensive hands-on exposure through computer-based laboratory exercises using MATLAB and a hardware build session in our instructional laboratories.
+This course focuses on the analysis and design of electric motors, generators, and associated power electronic drive systems, placing special emphasis on the design of machines for electric drives, including traction drives, drive motors for automated manufacturing (robots), material handling and drive motors for automotive, aircraft and marine propulsion systems, and associated power electronic drives.
+Participants will gain extensive hands-on experience by participating in computer-based laboratory exercises in a MATLAB-compatible, open-source scientific analysis tool called Octave.
+Participants will also engage in a hardware build session using an Infineon “Programmable System on Chip” (PSoC) 5LP to control a machine in our instructional laboratories.
+The PSoC 5LP is one of a family of processors that can provide sophisticated calculation, reconfigurable hardware, and IoT communication in different applications.

-- Understanding the field and energy conservation description of magnetic forces
+- Understand the field and energy conservation description of magnetic forces

-- Using circuit techniques to describe electric machinery
+- Use circuit techniques to describe electric machinery

-- Describing power electronic circuits used to control electric machines
+- Describe power electronic circuits used to control electric machines

-- Understanding the expansion of windings in space harmonics and use of those space harmonics to describe machine operation
+- Assess the expansion of windings in space harmonics and use of those space harmonics to describe machine operation

-- A deeper understanding of how permanent magnets are used in electric machinery
+- Discover how permanent magnets are used in electric machinery

-- Understanding how to apply operational requirements in electric machine design
+- Learn to apply operational requirements in electric machine design

 Who Should Attend